 1. include them in a special group

-Several consultants I know offer seminars thoughout the year to their members.
+Several consultants I know offer seminars throughout the year to their members.
 Once the consultants get to know these members, they offer small, exclusive group meetings where clients with complimentary and non-competing interests can come together to idea share and support each other in their efforts.
-The group meetings are facilitiated by the consultant, who charges a fee.
+The group meetings are facilitated by the consultant, who charges a fee.

 Win-win.
 The small group setting is a great benefit to the members while the consultant generates more income.

 Some financial practices routinely have a yearly "checkup" with their clients.
 Asking questions such as:

 - When did you last update your will?

 - Should we review your insurance coverage to be sure you have enough?

 - Do key family members know where you keep your safe deposit box key?